miguelglezb/mgb/simulations_page/bowen-dusty-ce.md

 [Home](https://miguelglezb.github.io/mgb)

 Movies of the simulations analysed on paper II.
-First movie is the kappa render for the binary with the 2 solar mass donor.
+First movie is the kappa render for the binary with the $2 M_{\odot}$.
 Top panel is the

 First three movies show the ideal gas, ideal gas plus radiation and the tabulated equations of state for a 2 solar mass thermally pulsating AGB star orbiting a 0.6 solar mass companion.